 Where to Stay

-If you plan on staying at one of these cities for longer than just a day, you can choose from many accommodations*:
+If you plan on staying in one of these cities for longer than just a day, you can choose from many accommodations*:

 What to Eat